What is cortisol and its Types

 Cortisol increases blood glucose levels in the blood when there is a deficiency and increases the availability of the substances that are required for tissue repair.

-How to manage high cortisol?
+How to reduce cortisol?

 1. Consume whole foods and fruits.